snowflakedb/snowflake-sqlalchemy/README.rst

 CLUSTER BY Support
 -------------------------------------------------------------------------------

-Snowflake SQLAchemy supports the ``CLUSTER BY`` parameter for tables.
+Snowflake SQLAchemy supports the :code:`CLUSTER BY` parameter for tables.
 For information about the parameter, see :doc:`/sql-reference/sql/create-table`.

-This example shows how to create a table with two columns, ``id`` and ``name``, as the clustering keys:
+This example shows how to create a table with two columns, :code:`id` and :code:`name`, as the clustering keys:

     .. code-block:: python